gary19941216/bitcoin-fluc-detector/README.md

   6. [Repo directory structure](#repo-directory-structure)

 ## **Introduction**
-The purpose of Reddit-Trend-Bitcoin is to analyze how Reddit cryptocurrency community users' comments could possibly affect others thought and as a result influence the price of Bitcoin.
+The purpose of Reddit-Trend-Bitcoin is to analyze how the comments of Reddit cryptocurrency community could potentially affect others thought and as a result influence the price of Bitcoin.

 ## **Problem Statement**
-Bitcoin price fluctuates dramatically, it would be invaluable to find an insight on what could possibly influence the price.
-The price of bitcoin goes up when people buys in bitcoin, and vice versa.
-When there are breaking news or lots of people discussing the price might fall or rise, susceptible people would have high possibility following the crowd and make their decision accordingly.
-If there are just a few people affected, the price probably wouldn't change a lot.
-However, Reddit "Bitcoin" and "Crypocurrency" subreddit have over one million members, every influential comments post by users could greatly affect lots of people and price could possibly rise or fall correspondingly.
+Bitcoin attracted more and more investors globally in the last decades,  along with the fact that its prices have fluctuated dramatically.
+Even though many factors might involve in these fluctuations, it is still valuable to figure out a potential pattern that shows how the prices impacted by one or more variables.
+We know that if the amount of investors who were holding a positive attitude is large enough, the prices of bitcoin may thus increase, and vice versa.
+Interestingly, there are a few online communities with large numbers of users actively sharing their insights and predictions about the market.
+These comments might influence people's expectations of bitcoin's prices and their investment decisions.
+In this project, several subreddits, such as "Bitcoin" and "Cryptocurrency", would be analyzed and compared with the trends of bitcoin's prices in the past decades.
+Its purpose is to see if there is any significant correlation between the users' comments and bitcoin's prices.

 ## **Data Pipeline**
 ![](https://github.com/gary19941216/bitcoin-fluc-detector/blob/master/Images/data%20pipeline.png)